tide-framework/tide-doc/documentation.pier.md

-To try out the login presenter, we can create a login proxy and inspect it\.
+To try out the login presenter, we can create a login proxy in an Amber workspace and inspect it\.

 &nbsp;